Are Cannabis Degrees Legit?

 "Right now there's a lack of knowledge for everyone in the space," according to Natalie Papillion, founder and executive director of the Equity Organization.
 Due to this uncertainty, it's important to enroll in a school that you can trust if you plan on pursuing a degree in the cannabis field.

-A handful of private institutions have popped up in recent years, offering curricula entirely dedicated to cannabis studies.
-But they're not always trustworthy.
+A handful of private cannabis colleges have popped up in recent years, but they're not always trustworthy.

 In higher education, schools and degrees prove their legitimacy with accreditation.
 Currently, though, no accreditation agencies exist for cannabis-related education.
 Without national legalization of marijuana, the federal government has no incentive to create an accreditation agency.
 Plus, states don't really have the bandwidth to create an accreditation system specifically for cannabis-related education.